skip to content

 • Wednesday, February 12, noon - 1:00 pm

 • CLE Credit: One ethics CLE credit has been approved (#522630).
-Credit is available for those who attended this session when it was presented.
-On-demand credit is not currently available.
+This CLE is also available for on-demand credit.
+Please see our On-Demand CLEs page.

 • Speaker: Jon Tynjala, Case Manager, Lawyers Concerned for Lawyers